 Research shows that from the age of five, girls start to see themselves and what they can achieve differently.
 It also found that single-gender spaces encourage girls to take more risks, express themselves and develop their confidence.

 So that’s what we do!
 We support girls to see themselves as having endless potential by providing a fun and safe space for them to explore all of the possibilities.

-We support volunteers throughout England and Wales in running weekly girls-only groups with a programme of activities that will help girls and young women develop the confidence, self-esteem, emotional wellbeing and resilience they need to be the truest, happiest versions of themselves, no matter what life throws at them.
+We recruit volunteers throughout England and Wales to run these girls groups and supply them with confidence building activities that will help girls and young women develop the self-esteem, emotional wellbeing and resilience they need to be the truest, happiest versions of themselves, no matter what life throws at them.

-Find out how our work has an impact on girls and young women across England and Wales.
+Find out how our work makes a difference for girls and young women across England and Wales.

 Founded by Mary Townsend, GFS has a proud history of supporting girls and women since 1875